henryjgithub/henryjgithub.github.io/_posts/2024-06-03-heritability.md

 </table>

 - Please note that varriance can be any positive real number, it does not need to be in the range of [0,1].
 The table above is just an example.
 - [Case 2] talks about a situation in which there is no genetic variation.
 The phenotype is expressed all in the environment.
-A case where genetic variation will be 0 is if in the sample of humans we get that genotype is the same.
   - For example if all humans were exactly 6ft.
 The variance would be 0, since there is no dispersion(think of shotgun vs. sniper example).
   - Another example is that we all have two arms.
   - This means that the only phenotypic variation is in environment.
 Like if you got mauled by a bear and you lost one arm.